-The best Japanese restaurants in Rome
+The best Japanese and Sushi restaurants in Rome

 If you’re searching for all-you-can-eat Japanese restaurants that serve sushi rolls that would make any Japanese as repulsed as I get when someone serves me over-cooked pasta, you’re reading the wrong article.
 While if you’re searching for a killer Japanese fusion place or a traditional Japanese restaurant in Rome that will transport you to Japan, you’re in the right place!
 From top tempura and sensational sashimi, here’s my selection of Rome’s top restaurants serving Japanese cuisine.